tiprankstipranks

 Added

-The floating, production, storage and offloading vessel (the "FPSO") in Côte d'Ivoire is scheduled to come offline for scheduled maintenance in January 2025.
+The FPSO in Côte d'Ivoire ceased hydrocarbon production on January 31, 2025 for scheduled maintenance.
 Our results will be adversely affected until the FPSO is returned to service which may be a time later than we expect.

 As an offshore asset, we, along with the operator and contractors of the Block CI-40 PSC, depend on the FPSO to store the crude oil produced prior to sale to customers.
 The FPSO contract expires in December 2025.
-The FPSO is expected to be non-operational beginning on or around January 2025, during which time it will be put on dry dock and undergo maintenance.
-The FPSO is expected to return to service in 2026.
+The FPSO will be in transit to dry dock in early 2025 for planned maintenance and upgrades.
+It ceased hydrocarbon production as scheduled on January 31, 2025 and the final lifting of crude oil from the FPSO concluded on February 6, 2025.
+The project team mobilization efforts are on schedule and have significantly progressed, deploying the necessary workforce support vessels and equipment to facilitate the safe disconnection of the FPSO.
+The vessel is planned to be wet towed to the shipyards in Dubai for refurbishment upon departure from the field around March 2025.
 During this time, production relating to the Block CI-40 PSC will be halted and we will receive no revenues from the Block CI-40 PSC.
 Additionally, there can be no assurance that the FPSO will return to service in the expected timeframe or that the costs of returning it to service will not be more than expected, and in either such case our results would be adversely affected.

 Production cuts mandated by the government of Gabon, a member of OPEC, could adversely affect our revenues, cash flow and results of operations.

-After terminating its membership with OPEC in 1995, Gabon re-joined OPEC as a full member in July 2016.
-Historically and from time to time, members of OPEC have entered into agreements to reduce worldwide production of crude oil, including the agreement reached in April 2020 among OPEC member countries and other leading allied producing countries (collectively, "OPEC+") to reduce the gap between excess supply and demand in an effort to stabilize the international oil market.
-Gabon undertook measures to comply with such OPEC+ production quota agreement.
-As a result, the Minister of Hydrocarbons in Gabon requested that we reduce our production beginning July 2020 and continuing through April 20, 2021 in compliance with the OPEC+ mandate, and we took measures to temporarily reduce our production.
-In July 2021, OPEC+ agreed to increase production beginning in August 2021 and to gradually phase out prior production cuts by September 2022.
-The decision to increase production was reaffirmed by an OPEC+ meeting held on February 2, 2022.
-However, as a result of the recent decline in oil prices, on October 5, 2022, OPEC+ announced plans to reduce overall oil production by 2 MMBbls per day starting November 2022.
-We have not received any mandate to reduce current oil production from the Etame Marin block as a result of the OPEC+ initiative and currently, our production is not impacted by OPEC+ curtailments.
+Historically and from time to time, members of OPEC and other leading allied producing countries (collectively, "OPEC+") have entered into agreements to reduce worldwide production of crude oil to reduce the gap between excess supply and demand in an effort to stabilize the international oil market.
+As a member of OPEC+, Gabon may take measures to comply with such OPEC+ production quota agreements.
+As a result, the Minister of Hydrocarbons may request us to limit our production for a period of time in compliance with the OPEC+ mandate.
+The ability of the OPEC+ to agree on and to maintain crude oil price and production controls has also had, and is likely to continue to have, a significant impact on the market prices of crude oil.
+We have not received any mandate to reduce current oil production from the Etame Marin block as a result of an OPEC+ initiative and currently, our production is not impacted by OPEC+ curtailments.
 However, any future reduction in our crude oil production or export activities for a substantial period could materially and adversely affect our revenues, cash flows and results of operations.
 Gabon remains a member of OPEC+.
-There were no required curtailments in 2023.

 We could lose our interest in Block P in Equatorial Guinea if we do not meet our commitments under the production sharing contract.

-Our Block P production sharing contract provides for a development and production period of 25 years from the date of approval of a development and production plan.
+Our Block P production sharing contract provides for a development and production period of 25 years from the first oil production.
 We and our Block P joint venture owners are evaluating the timing and budgeting for development and exploration activities in the block.
-We have completed a feasibility study of a standalone production development opportunity of the Venus discovery on Block P and on July 15, 2022 submitted to the EG MMH a plan of development for Block P which on September 16, 2022 was approved by the government of Equatorial Guinea.
-Due to delays by the partners in agreeing on certain terms relating to joint operations, the EG MMH delayed commencement of the Plan of Development, but on August 24, 2023, the EG MMH directed that activities relating to the Plan of Development resume.
-There can be no certainty any such transaction will be completed or that we will be able to commence drilling operations in Block P. If the joint venture owners of Block P fail to meet the commitments under the production sharing contract amendment, our capitalized costs of $10 million associated with Block P interest would be impaired.
+There can be no certainty that any such transaction will be completed or that we will be able to commence drilling operations in Block P. If the joint venture owners of Block P fail to meet the commitments under the production sharing contract amendment, our capitalized costs of $10 million associated with Block P interest would be impaired.

 Employment / Personnel - Risk 1